How I Keep DataAnno Fil Starter Secure with Routine Dependency Updates

 No drama.
 No last-minute hotfixes.
 Just a 20-minute maintenance window that took place during a quiet afternoon.

-But here’s the thing: if we’d waited six months to do this—like we might’ve in past years—this would’ve been a much riskier operation.
-We’d be juggling multiple version jumps, deprecation warnings, and possibly conflicting service provider registrations.
-Instead, because we do this every few weeks, each update is small, predictable, and reversible.
+But here’s the thing: if I’d waited six months to do this—like I might’ve in past years—this would’ve been a much riskier operation.
+I’d be juggling multiple version jumps, deprecation warnings, and possibly conflicting service provider registrations.
+Instead, because I do this every few weeks, each update is small, predictable, and reversible.

 Preventing Debt, One Patch at a Time